RFID (Radio Frequency Identification) Tracks Well with Your Business Plan

 I know I have a very diverse group of readers.
 Many of you are well aware of RFID and its benefits.
 Others may think it’s about delivering mail in farm country.
 But good news: I’m here to provide both groups with plenty of help with RFID.
 RFID (Radio Frequency Identification) just might suit your business perfectly.

-If I were asked to describe RFID in the shortest, simplest way possible, I might say “It’s like bar codes, but better.”
+If someone asked me to describe RFID in the shortest, simplest way possible, I might say “It’s like bar codes, but better.”
 Way better.
 In business, your success, or even survival, depends upon your ability to keep track of things.
 Materials.
 Products.
 Shipments.
 Deliveries.
 And a hundred others.

 The better you can keep track of where your items are, in what quantities, and how they progress through production, the more money you make.
-That’s because that information, and using it wisely, has an impact on many aspects of your business.
+That’s because that information, and using it wisely, impacts many aspects of your business.
 How much inventory you have to maintain, how many times you have to order supplies, and how much labor projects will require.
 Oh, and another very important one—how satisfied your customers will be.

 What Does RFID Bring to the Table